NodeBB-Community/nodebb-plugin-custom-pages/README.md

 After creating or removing a new route, you have to restart NodeBB in order for the route to be registered.

+**New in 0.7x: Routes are no longer automatically added to the header.
+If you want to add an icon/text link to the header to your new route, visit General -> Navigation and use the drag and drop interface to do so.**

 ## Installation

     npm install nodebb-plugin-custom-pages